 - Turn off your computer when it is not in use.
 This cuts off any connection with attackers or potential attackers.

 What to Do if You Were Scammed

-- Disconnect your computer from the Internet and turn it off.
+- If you receive a suspicious pop-up message, take a picture of the entire computer screen, including, if possible, the URL of the web page.
+Then disconnect your computer from the Internet and turn it off.
 Take your computer to a reputable technician to have it inspected or repaired.
 Do not reconnect your device to the Internet until you are sure it is secure and free of spyware or malware.
 You should then change the password to your device and any online account you accessed from the device.

 - If you provided credit card or bank account information to the scam artist, promptly contact your financial institution to make it aware of the incident and dispute any inappropriate charges.
 It is often easier to get such charges reversed by disputing them with your financial institution, rather than from the scammer that made them.
 You may also wish to change or close your accounts to protect against unauthorized charges in the future.